Chiaka Barry

-Chiaka Barry is an Australian politician who is a member of the Legislative Assembly for the Australian Capital Territory, representing the electorate of Ginninderra.
+Chiaka Chioma Barry is an Australian politician who is a member of the Legislative Assembly for the Australian Capital Territory, representing the electorate of Ginninderra.
 She is a member of the Canberra Liberals.

 Political career

 Barry was selected by the Canberra Liberals as a candidate for Ginninderra for the 2024 election following a vacancy in the party's list in the electorate.

 Barry was elected as one of two Liberals elected to the Legislative Assembly at the 2024 election, representing Ginninderra alongside Peter Cain.
 She succeeded Elizabeth Kikkert, who was removed from the Liberals' ticket late in the election and subsequently instead nominated as a candidate of the Family First Party.

 In the ensuing spill of the Liberal leadership, Barry was reported by The Canberra Times as being "widely tipped" as a supporter of Elizabeth Lee continuing as opposition leader; ultimately, Leanne Castley defeated Lee for the leadership in a vote of 5–4.

 Following the election, Barry was appointed as a shadow minister in the portfolios of community services, women, multicultural affairs and Indigenous affairs.